 Does it treat MH conditions?

 Part way through the course, having discussed the suicide rate in the UK being around 3x that of road traffic accident deaths, I couldn’t contain my pessimism.
-The reality was that those sitting around the table were all empathetic; Some had a lived experience of poor MH; others were hoping to provide additional strings to their HR bow.
-Others however were heavily encouraged to attend on behalf of the company.
+The reality was that those sitting around the table were all empathetic; some had a lived experience of poor MH; others were hoping to provide additional strings to their HR bow.
+Others however, were heavily encouraged to attend on behalf of the company.
 One person in particular was there to be trained as the token MHFA person in a team of 90 staff.
-This same person shared with us the appalling culture and bullying that takes place at their place.
+This same person shared with us the appalling culture and bullying that takes place at their workplaceplace.
 I made the point of asking why was it that no business owner or leader was sitting on the course?
 There were a few bemused faces a few mute answers, but no real answer.
 Where were they?

 MHFA does not treat complex MH problems or conditions.
 It does not mean people will talk openly about it in your workplace.
-Having MHFA is does not mean anybody suffering problems will automatically go to a colleague they may or may not know – many won't even go to their own Doctor.
+Having MHFA does not mean anybody suffering problems will automatically go to a colleague they may or may not know – many won't even go to their own Doctor.

 MHFA does not prevent the poor behaviour of managers; prevent toxic cultures; stop overtime or stressful working conditions.
 The list goes on and on.
 Most worrying of them all, MHFA is being deployed as a one hit solution and the underlying problems will not being going away.
 We should not be trying to just administer aid, we should be doing all we can to prevent problems.